Benthic macro invertebrate diversity in the Sydenham River watershed

 Future research will seek to compare communities across entire watersheds (North vs. East Branch Sydenham), and further delineate the role of spatial scale.

-Dante Bresolin
+Andrea Bresolin

 Project Lead